benfrankel/bevy_jam_template/README.md

 4. Create an itch.io page for your project.
 5. Point the `ITCH_TARGET` value in `.github/workflows/release.yaml` to your itch.io page.
 6. To trigger CI, push a commit to `main`.
-7. To trigger CD, push a release tag in the format `vX.Y.Z`.
+7. To trigger CD, push a release tag in the format `v1.2.3`.
 Consider releasing daily during a game jam!

 ## Build your project